 RTD is waiving its fares this month to combat air pollution.
-To help you take advantage of the feel-good moment, the team here at Corken and Company has rounded up five of the Front Range’s best outdoor outings reachable by bus and rail.
+To help you take advantage of the feel-good moment, the team here at Corken + Company has rounded up five of the Front Range’s best outdoor adventures reachable by bus and rail.

 Carson Nature Center and South Platte Park

 The D light rail line terminates at the Littleton-Mineral station, just a five-minute walk from this 880-acre open space and education center.
 Pack a rod: You’ll find smallmouth bass and trout in its five small lakes and in the neighboring South Platte River itself.
 Man-made rapids also make this stretch of river a popular tubing spot, but be sure to check the water levels first.
 If you have a bike (they’re allowed on all light rail lines), Chatfield State Park is a 15-minute ride down the Mary Carter Greenway Trail and has 26 miles of paths to explore.
 Cool off after your ride at the reservoir’s swim beach, open through Labor Day.